epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-03-distro-opensuse-install.markdown

 	And that confused me while I configure later.
 	But it fixed using YaST while doing x86_64 install.

+*	Using nomodeset for my PC, or  blinking screen.

 This openSUSE utilize <code>BTRFS</code> in <code>root /</code>, and <code>XFS</code> at <code>/home</code>.
 I'm very happy that I finally get my first non <code>ext4</code>,